rogerxi/twt_duang/README.md

 Twitter API/Gephi

+1. DEVELOPMENT ENVIRONMENT
-Development Environment: Python 2.7.10
+Python 2.7.10

-Implementation
+2. IMPLEMENTATION

 Our goal of the task is to analyze Twitter tweets about the recent tragedy Paris attacks, and build a network between the source user who posts tweets and the target user who receives them by using Gephi.